 Office of Regional IP Attaché for Southeast Asia

 Address: United States Embassy Bangkok, Foreign Commercial Service

 GPF Witthayu Tower A, Room 302, 93/1 Wireless Road, Patumwn, Bangkok 10330, Thailand

 Telephone: (662) 205-5913

-For additional information, contact ITA’s Office of Standards and Intellectual Property Rights (OSIP) Director, Stevan Mitchell, at Stevan.Mitchell@trade.gov.
+For more information, contact ITA’s Office of Standards and Intellectual Property Rights (OSIP) Director, Stevan Mitchell, at Stevan.Mitchell@trade.gov.

-To access Singapore’s ICS, which includes information on the protection and enforcement of intellectual property rights, visit the U.S. Department of State Investment Climate Statement website.
+To access the Singapore’s Investment Climate Statement, which includes information on the protection and enforcement of intellectual property rights, visit the U.S. Department of State Investment Climate Statement website.